MartijnDwars/metaborg.github.io/dev/devenv-spoofax.md

 * Download Artifact Sources
 * Download Artifact JavaDoc

+After that you need to install the Tycho Configurator from the update site `http://repo1.maven.org/maven2/.m2e/connectors/m2eclipse-tycho/0.7.0/N/LATEST/`.
+Be careful with the version, as 0.8 and up is known to break the current Spoofax builds.
+Install and restart eclipse.

 Now click on the `Discovery` item and click on `Open Catalog`, a new window will appear where connectors can be installed.
 Check the following connectors and press Finish:

 * buildhelper
-* Tycho Configurator
 * m2e-jdt-compiler
-* m2e-egit

-Four Eclipse plugins will be installed which hook Maven plugins into Eclipse.
+Two Eclipse plugins will be installed which finish hooking Maven plugins into Eclipse, together with the Tycho Configurator.
 Finish the installation and restart Eclipse.
 Maven will now run inside Eclipse on projects with the Maven nature.
 It will automatically resolve dependencies to projects in the workspace and download third party dependencies.

 ## Setting up for Spoofax development